 What happens if I don’t have a LPA?

 If there is no Lasting Power of Attorney in place when mental capacity is lost then a family member, friend or solicitor will have to apply to the Court of Protection to be appointed as your Deputy.
-This can be an extremely time consuming and expensive process, in which you are unlikely to have any say as to who is controlling your affairs and during which time no action can be taken to deal with them.

 The following shows an example of what can happen when Incapacity strikes and there is no Lasting Power of Attorney in place: